-Established in 1870 and located on our present site at Parkville in Melbourne, Australia since 1963, we are now entering a very exciting time in our history, with the Victorian Government building a brand new hospital right next door to our current site in Parkville.
-When it opens in late 2011, the new Royal Children's Hospital will provide wonderful, world-class facilities for patients, families and staff.
+Established in 1870 and located on our present site at Parkville in Melbourne, Australia since 1963, we moved in late 2011 into a very exciting time in our history, with the Victorian Government building a brand new hospital right next door to our previous site in Parkville.
+The new Royal Children's Hospital provides wonderful, world-class facilities for patients, families and staff.